cjstehno/effigy/README.md

 # Effigy

-> WARNING: this project is not ready for general use yet
+> WARNING: this project is not ready for general use yet - in fact, it is effectively dormant.
+The different SQL dialects and deeper use cases make this project overly difficult to implement (for free).
+I think this is still a valid project, it's just too much work unless I either need it for something or get paid to develop it.
+If you would like to donate code or money towards its further development, please feel free to contact me.

 ## Introduction